Aliases for XPO1 Gene

 GeneCards Summary for XPO1 Gene

 XPO1 (Exportin 1) is a Protein Coding gene.
-Diseases associated with XPO1 include influenza and mixed malaria.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Diseases associated with XPO1 include Influenza and Tooth Ankylosis.
+Among its related pathways are HTLV-I infection and TGF-beta receptor signaling activates SMADs.
 GO annotations related to this gene include RNA binding and transporter activity.

 UniProtKB/Swiss-Prot for XPO1 Gene